sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/run_test.md

 - `randomize`: A flag to choose to randomize the seeds on this regression.

+- `short_name`: A flag to choose to regression test name that only includes the seed value

 Upon initialization, it sets up the testing environment by determining the repository root, copying necessary configuration files, and creating a unique directory for test results.

 #### Example of Initialization